-The overall process for self certification against the Code of Practice for Cloud Service Providers (the "Code") is outlined in the diagram below and is fully outlined in the document "Conducting the Self Certification" which can be downloaded from this page.
+The overall process for self certification against the Code of Practice for Cloud Service Providers (the "Code") is fully outlined in the document "Conducting the Self Certification".

 1. Recognise Need.